-4.3 Examples with APs
+4.3Examples with APs.

 An alternating path by itself can define an improvement.
-The $\mathcal{A}P$ at the left of Fig. 1 consists of 4 black edges and 3 white ones.
-If we apply its set of edges as a change, we will get 4 paths (shown underneath) where before we had 5.
-What happened is that the AP changed the number of solution edges that are incident to path ends from 1 to 2, and it did not change this number for intermediate nodes.
+The $\mathcal{A}P$ at the left of Fig. consists of 4 1 If we apply its set of edges as a change, we will get 4 paths (shown underneath) where before we had 5.
+What happened is that the $\mathcal{A}P$ changed the number of solution edges that are incident to path ends from 1 to 2, and it did not change this number for intermediate nodes.
 Therefore we decreased the number of path ends by 2, hence the number of paths by 2.

-If the ends of the AP belong to cycles, the situation is similar; in the second example in Fig. 1 the number of path ends does not change but we have one less cycle, and therefore fewer objects.
+If the ends of the $\mathcal{A}P$ belong to cycles, the situation is similar; in the second example in Fig. 1 the number of path ends does not change but we have one less cycle, and therefore fewer objects.
 An interesting special case (see Fig. 2, right) occurs when $\mathcal{A}P$ starts and ends at the same cycle.
-Then we obtain an improvement if the first and the last nodes of this AP are the initial nodes of the cycle; because these nodes are consistent, we can include the traversal of this cycle in the improved solution.
+Then we obtain an improvement if the first and the last nodes of this $\mathcal{A}P$ are the initial nodes of the cycle; because these nodes are consistent, we can include the traversal of this cycle in the improved solution.